DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 ### Update Document

-Update an existing document in a collection given its document ID.
+Updates an existing document in a Collection when given its document ID.

 #### Code Example